van-der-knaap-lab/tomato-analyzer-lite/README.md

 # Tomato Analyzer Lite

-A workflow to analyze slices of tomatoes and similar fruit, extracting basic geometric trait measurements.
+A workflow to analyze images of tomatoes and similar fruit, extracting basic geometric trait measurements.